jkelowitt/t-builder/README.md

 This equation is then solved thousands of times to produce a plot of volumes to pH values.
 The volume of titrant is set as the x-axis, and the pH the y-axis, and a titration curve is born.

-## Observations

-1) On average, the class takes about 0.1s to initialize on my computer, and the precision set to 0.01.
-2) The initialization time is majorly dependent on the precision and to a lesser degree the number of pK values.
-3) I'd like to do some more research into what would be useful to have with a titration simulator.
-It will probably end up copying a lot of what [OpenTitration](https://github.com/dalevens/OpenTitration) has already done.
-I'll try to do something similar.
-4) I dread making a gui more than anything else.
-I dread making a *web app* even more, even though that is probably where this program will be heading.
-This is the last of the items on my list for now.
-I'll find excuses to not work on them for now though.
-5) I know that TitraSim exists, but I haven't looked into it yet.
-I may be making the open source version of it.